-- 9. All indoor social gatherings of more than ten (10) people in any public or private space are prohibited.
+- 9. Effective immediately, attendance at all indoor public and private social gatherings, including holiday gatherings, parties and celebrations shall be limited to members of a single household, in accordance with RIDOH guidance.
 Notwithstanding these restrictions, indoor social gatherings in a restaurant or with licensed catering on site such as weddings may have up to twenty-five (25) people, provided that restaurant rules are applied.
 The lower attendance at such events, the lower the risk. - 10.
-All outdoor social gatherings of more than ten (10) people in any public or private space are prohibited.
+Effective immediately, attendance at all outdoor public and private social gatherings, including holiday gatherings, parties and celebrations shall be limited to members of a single household, in accordance with RIDOH guidance.
 Notwithstanding these restrictions, outdoor social gatherings at a restaurant or with licensed catering on site such as weddings may have up to seventy-five (75) people, provided that restaurant rules are applied.
 The lower attendance at such events, the lower the risk.
 The Department of Business Regulation (DBR) may grant exceptions to booked outdoor weddings at a restaurant or with licensed catering on site with more than 75 people.